The Blueberry Cottage

 Potentially eligible as a contributing resource

 This is a 3-story commercial building in the Italianate style built ca. 1859.
+The building is rectangular; wedge in plan.
 The foundation is limestone.
 Exterior walls are brick; limestone.
 The building has a flat roof.
 Windows are original wood 1/1 double hung; storefront; transom.
 Doors are original wood; glass glazed; recessed entry with transom.

 Description generated by RuskinARC™.